open-feature/ofep/010-OFEP-flagd-project-charter.md

 * **Extensible** means that other projects and feature management tools can integrate easily using well-defined interfaces for rule evaluation requests and rule set definition.
 * **OpenFeature compliance** means flagd serves as a production-ready reference implementation of the OpenFeature specification and demonstrates the value of an open standard for feature flagging.

-The following topics are out of scope for the flagD projects
+The following topics are out of scope for the flagD projects:
 * Identity, storage, and attestation mechanisms
 * Distributed architecture ( High availability quorum, voting, leader/follower, failover mechanics)
 * Vendor modules dependencies